cortex-js/cortexjs.io/src/_pages/mathlive-guide-interacting.md

 </script>

-# Interacting with a mathfield
+# Interacting with a Mathfield

-## Reading the content of a mathfield
+## Reading the Content of a Mathfield

 The content of a mathfield is available with the `value` property, just like with a `<textarea>`.